crawraps/dotfiles/readme.md

 sudo nixos-rebuild switch --flake .#nixos
 ```

-## preferences API
+## Preferences API

-all configuration is driven by the `preferences` attrset in `flake.nix`. the entire attrset is passed to every module via `specialArgs`, so any module can read any preference.
+All configuration is driven by the `preferences` attrset in `flake.nix`. the entire attrset is passed to every module via `specialArgs`, so any module can read any preference.

-### module toggle logic
+### Module toggle logic

-each module reads its flag from `preferences.modules.*` and self-guards with `lib.mkIf`:
+Each module reads its flag from `preferences.modules.*` and self-guards with `lib.mkIf`:

 ```nix
 # example: modules/git/home.nix